webplatform/docs/tutorials/HTML_links_-_lets_build_a_web/index.md

 &lt;/body&gt;
 &lt;/html&gt;</pre>

 Here you can see that I've got the <code>&lt;a&gt;</code> element wrapping both a heading and a paragraph.
-To make this work correcly I've set it to <code>display: block;</code> in the CSS.
+To make this work correctly I've set it to <code>display: block;</code> in the CSS.
 If you [[http://devfiles.myopera.com/articles/373/blocklevellink.html try the example out yourself]], you'll see that the entire block is part of the clickable link area.
 I have added a colour changing hover effect to make this more visible.

 == Summary ==